IDENTIDAD DE HUMO

-multimedia installation, performance, 4k video, flame sensor, candles, 2026
+multimedia installation, performance, 4k video, spanish w/english subtitles, flame sensor, candles, 2026

 Credits